 Fundamental Transaction.
 If we effect a reorganization, undergo a change in control event, or enter into any plan or arrangement contemplating our dissolution, then upon any subsequent conversion of Series A preferred stock, the holder thereof shall have the right to receive, for each share of common stock that would have been issuable upon such conversion immediately prior to the occurrence of such transaction, the number of shares of the successor's or acquiring corporation's common stock or of our common stock, if we are the surviving corporation, and any additional consideration receivable as a result of such transaction by a holder of the number of shares of common stock into which Series A preferred stock is convertible immediately prior to such transaction.
-A change in control event means a sale of all or substantially all of our assets or an acquisition of the Company by another entity by means of any transaction or series of related transactions (including, without limitation, a reorganization, consolidated or merger) that results in the transfer of fifty percent (50%) or more of the outstanding voting power of the Company.
+A change in control event means a sale of all or substantially all of our assets or an acquisition of the Company by another entity by means of any transaction or series of related transactions (including, without limitation, a reorganization, consolidated or merger) that results in the transfer of thirty-three percent (33%) or more of the outstanding voting power of the Company, with the exception of acquisition of additional voting capital stock by Pharmsynthez or its affiliates.

 Subsequent Equity Sales.
-The Series B Preferred Stock has full ratchet price based anti-dilution protection, subject to customary carve outs, in the event of a down-round financing at a price per share below the stated value of the Series B Preferred Stock.
+The Series B Preferred Stock has full ratchet price based anti-dilution protection, subject to shareholder approval and customary carve outs, in the event of a down-round financing at a price per share below the stated value of the Series B Preferred Stock.